Kowal Sentry Integration for Magento 2

 Recommendation:

-- use the exact same value when uploading source maps.
+- the exact same value should be used when uploading source maps.

 Project Name

-An auxiliary project name used in module contexts.
+Auxiliary project name in module contexts.
 This is not the Sentry Project Slug.

 Variants: